Timeline of the Fukushima nuclear accident: Saturday, 12 March

-To release pressure within reactor unit 1 at Fukushima I, steam is released out of the unit into the air.
-This steam contains water vapor, hydrogen, oxygen and some radioactive material.
+To release pressure within reactor unit 1 at Fukushima I, steam containing water vapor, hydrogen, oxygen and some radioactive material is released out of the unit into the air.

-TEPCO engineers decided to directly inject seawater inside the pressure vessel of the reactors by means of the mobile trucks of the firemen.
+TEPCO engineers decided to directly inject seawater inside the pressure vessel of the reactors using firetrucks.
 The pressure relief was also necessary to allow the firemen to inject seawater into the reactors vessels.